kevinpollet/typescript-container-action-template/README.md

-# A GitHub Action example using TypeScript
+# A GitHub Action template using TypeScript

-> This repository contains an example of a GitHub action written in TypeScript.
+> This repository contains a template of a GitHub action written in TypeScript.
 This action simply outputs `TypeScript ❤️ GitHub Actions`
 > in the action log.

 ## How does it work?